snknitheesh/Intel-Realsense-D457/README.md

 # jetson_realsense
 Here are my personal codes which a can help u

-teied to do my own experiment with geting a frame rate of the cam recored @ test.py
+tried to do my own experiment with geting a frame rate of the cam recored @ test.py

 1_meter_depth_filter.py
 this program filters all object in .9 to 1.1 meters